resourced/resourced.github.io/content-docs/usage-agent-logs-live.md

 ```
 [LogReceiver]
-# Send your logs over TCP or UDP here.
+# Send your logs over TCP here.
+UDP is not supported because a log line tends to be large.
-# TLS files are only used for TCP connection.
 Addr = ":55557"
 CertFile = ""
 KeyFile = ""
-WriteToMasterInterval = "60s"

-# To prevent memory leak, clean all logs when storage capacity reached N.
+# ChannelCapacity defines the incoming channel capacity until if flushes.
-AutoPruneLength = 10000
+ChannelCapacity = 1
 ```

 # Protocol

-The protocol to ship logline is very simple:
+The protocol to ship log line is very simple:

 ```
 # Base64, useful when shipping multi line log.